Texas A&M Aggies men's basketball: Williams era

+McMillan era

+On April 4, 2025, it was announced that the Aggies had hired Samford Bulldogs men's basketball coach Bucky McMillan as the team's next head coach, replacing Buzz Williams.
+He quickly got into action, signing North Alabama's star guard Jacari Lane and Kansas' Zach Clements out of the transfer portal, attempting to rebuild a disbanded roster after Williams left the program for Maryland.

 Top 25 poll finishes

 The AP Poll first appeared on January 20, 1949, and has since been published continuously.
 The Coaches' Poll began selecting the top 20 teams on a weekly basis during the 1950–1951 college basketball season.
 It was initially published by United Press from 1950 through 1990, followed by USA Today/CNN from 1991 through 1996, and USA Today/ESPN from 1997 through 2004, and USA Today from 2005 to the present.
 In the 1990–1991 basketball season the poll expanded to a top 25, and it has since retained this format.
 Both polls referred to below are the final regular-season polls; that is, not the final post-tournament polls.

 Postseason

-The Aggies have appeared in the NCAA tournament 15 times.
-Their combined record is 13–16.

 NCAA tournament results

+The Aggies have appeared in the NCAA tournament 17 times.
+Their combined record is 15–18.

 NIT results

 The Aggies have appeared in the National Invitation Tournament (NIT) eight times.
 Their combined record is 11–8.